levalvesdb1/dgs-engineer-guide/docs/best-practices/code-style.md

 title: Code Style
 ---

-A code standard is a consistent, yet flexible, set of “best practices” designed to improve quality and readability while making code changes and maintenance easier.
+A code standard or style is a consistent, yet flexible, set of “best practices” designed to improve quality and readability while making code changes and maintenance easier.
 It:

 - encompasses all aspects of code construction
 - is designed to improve adaptation & maintenance